openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 # Credential Offer Endpoint {#credential-offer-endpoint}

-This endpoint is used by a Credential Issuer that is already interacting with an End-User who wishes to initiate a Credential issuance.
-It is used to pass available information relevant for the Credential issuance to ensure a convenient and secure process.
+Credential Offer Endpoint is used by a Credential Issuer that is already interacting with an End-User who wishes to initiate a Credential issuance.
+It is used to pass available information relevant for the Credential issuance to ensure a convenient and secure process as defined in (#credential-offer).

+Credential Offer Endpoint can take one of the following values:

+- A case sensitive URL using the `https` scheme that contains scheme, host and, optionally, port number and path components, but no query or fragment components.
+- Custom URL scheme.
+For example, `openid-credential-offer://` as defined in (#client-metadata-retrieval).
+- Domain-bound Universal Links/App link.
+- No specific value, user scanning a QR code with Credential Offer using a manually opened Wallet, instead of an arbitrary camera application on a user-device (neither of other options are used).

+How to obtain Credential Offer Endpoint is described in (#client-metadata-retrieval).

 ## Credential Offer {#credential-offer}

-The Credential Issuer sends Credential Offer using an HTTP GET request or an HTTP redirect to the Wallet's Credential Offer Endpoint defined in (#client-metadata).
+The Credential Issuer sends Credential Offer using one of the following mechanisms:

+- Render a link that the End-User can click resulting in an HTTP GET request to the Credential Offer Endpoint.
+- Render a QR code that can be scanned by the End-User using a Wallet.
+- An HTTP redirect to the Credential Offer Endpoint.

 The Credential Offer object, which is a JSON-encoded object with the Credential Offer parameters, can be sent by value or by reference.